kateriinaa/kateriinaa/README.md

 Not long ago I finished Data science course.

-Now I am willing to develop hard and soft skills and looking for a job in my area of interest.
+Now I am willing to develop hard and soft skills in my area of interest.

 ### 📬 Contact me